Vishva Dixit

 Vishva Mitra Dixit (born c.
-1956) is a physician of Indian origin who is the current Vice President of Discovery Research at Genentech.
+1956) is a Kenyan-American physician who is currently Vice President and Senior Fellow of Physiological Chemistry and Research Biology at Genentech.

 Early life and education

 Vishva Dixit was born in Kenya in 1956.
 His parents were both physicians, working for the British colonial authorities.
 Dixit was interested in science from an early age, and his parents encouraged him to pursue a career in medicine.
 He graduated in 1980 from the University of Nairobi with a Bachelor of Medicine and Bachelor of Surgery, becoming a medical doctor.

 Career

 Academia

 Following medical school, Dixit completed a residency in the Department of Pathology at the Washington University School of Medicine.
 He decided to pursue pathology because he had been interested in the process of death since childhood and pathology offered more research options across medical disciplines.

 Encouraged to train in research as part of the residency program, Dixit found a position in the lab of biochemistry professor William Frazier and became involved in a project on thrombospondin, a protein in the extracellular matrix.
 The project's success a few years later resulted in a number of publications.
 Congruent with his research, Dixit chose to specialize in hemostasis and thrombosis during his last year of clinical training.

-In 1986 he joined the University of Michigan Medical School Department of Pathology as an associate professor, eventually becoming a full professor.
+In 1986 he joined the University of Michigan Medical School Department of Pathology as an assistant professor, eventually becoming a full professor.
 During his early years as an assistant professor, Dixit's research focused on thrombospondin.
 In 1994 his interests shifted and he began to reorient his research to cell death.